resolve109/study-aws-sa/aws-study-guide.md

   - Can be configured to capture "before" and "after" images of modified items
 - **On-Demand Replicas**:
   - Provides read replicas (global tables) for global applications
+- **Time to Live (TTL)**:
+  - Automatically removes items after a specified time
+  - Reduces storage costs and overhead for cleaning up stale data
+  - Ideal for data with a known expiration requirement (e.g., 30 days)

 ### Amazon Neptune
 - **Use Cases**: